I/We Art

 The Balcony Series

-The Arnolfini Revisited
+The Arnolfini Revisited: The Clock

-She has taken the frame to a woodland.
-The reason for doing so follows “Green World” literature.
-This literature suggests that places such as woodland can offer a magical setting allowing an escape from societal rules which can be transformative offering insight into how conflicts can be resolved.
-The woman is therefore using this space to release herself from the current order symbolised by the frame.
+The woman in green is therefore using this space to release herself from the current order symbolised by the frame.
 In doing so she aims to redefine the version of reality held by the frame into a solution for moving the clock away from midnight and setting the social world on a path out of chaos.
 (Shakespeare’s “A Midsummer Night’s Dream” is a famous example of Green World literature.)

 The Wonderland Video Series